jonshiach/graphics-notes/_sources/_pages/08_Lighting.md

 Use the keyboard and mouse to move the camera around the cubes and see the effect of the spotlight.
 You may notice that there is an abrupt cutoff between the region illuminated by the spotlight and the region in darkness.
 In the real world this doesn't usually happen as light on this edge gets softened by various effects.

-We can model this softening by gradually reducing the intensity of the light as we approach the cutoff angle.
-Introducing a new inner cutoff angle that is slightly less than the cutoff angle then we can have full intensity for angles less than the inner cutoff angle and zero intensity for angles greater than the cutoff angle.
-Between these two angles we can gradually reduce the intensity from 1 to 0.
+Introducing a new outer cutoff angle that is slightly more than the cutoff angle then we can go from full intensity for angles less than the cutoff angle and gradually decrease to zero intensity for angles greater than the outer cutoff angle.

 ```{figure} ../_images/08_soft_edge.svg
 :width: 500